Texas Attorney General Ken Paxton likely broke laws, Republican investigation finds

 Lawyers for Paul did not immediately respond to requests for comment.

-Paxton expressed surprise and frustration over the hearing during an appearance on The Mark Davis Show.

-“This is unprecedented for what they’re doing,” Paxton said.
-“This is a level that is shocking to me, especially from a Republican House.
-This is what they have time to do as opposed to some of the important things like school choice.”

 Each of Paxton's accusers later quit or was fired.
 In the years since, his agency has come unmoored by disarray behind the scenes, with seasoned lawyers quitting over practices they say aim to slant legal work, reward loyalists and drum out dissent.
-But until now, GOP lawmakers had shown little appetite for looking into a member of their party who's kept up a steady stream of constrictive legal challenges to Democratic President Joe Biden's administration.
+But until now, GOP lawmakers had shown little appetite for looking into Paxton.

 Bleiberg reported from Dallas.